Muhammad IX of Granada: Campaigns of the Reconquista

 The continued incursions by the Emirate of Granada into Murcia obliged the Castilian monarch, John II of Castile to ask for a truce in 1450 in order to be able to better concentrate his own forces in a separate war against Juan Pacheco, the Marquis of Villena.
 Muhammad IX refused the truce offer in a bid to take full advantage of the disunity amongst the Castilian nobility.
-The following year, in 1451, the Granadan Sultan launched a fresh incursion into the Kingdom of Murcia which brought back much plunder to Granada's coffers.
+The following year, in 1451, Muhammad IX launched a fresh incursion into the Kingdom of Murcia which brought back much plunder to Granada's coffers.
 Between 1451 and 1452, Muhammad IX planned a large scale Algara (Arabic for incursion: الغارة) against the area of Campo de Cartagena.
-This incursion resulted in the capture of 40,000 heads of cattle and around 40 prisoners, mostly pastors.
+This incursion resulted in the capture of 40,000 heads of cattle and around 40 prisoners, mostly cowherds.

 These Granadan incursions eventually came to a battle at the Battle of Los Alporchones fought near the city of Lorca in 1452.
 The battle resulted in a Granadan defeat, a truce, and an end to border skirmishes for some time between the kingdoms.